-A hero learns that understanding the repricussons of any action they take is out of their grasp.
-A hero learns that attempting to understand these repricussions leaves an individual hopeless, flailing in a dark void that can only imprison, serving to offer only endless questions to unsolved answers.
+The hero learns that understanding the repercussions of any action they take is out of their grasp.
+Th hero learns that attempting to understand these repercussions leaves an individual hopeless, flailing in a dark void that can only imprison, serving to offer only endless questions to unsolved answers.

 In order to live in reality, action needs to be taken.
 To dissolve fear Neo needed to risk losing against Agent Smith.
 One needs to risk losing and exposing oneself to further fear.
 The type of fear that can make you nauseous at the ponder of it.
 The type if fear that doesn’t ring the doorbell before entering.

 Inevitably, there is always a Morpheus that needs to be saved, there are always fears to overcome.
 Use your wings for heroic purposes.

 Faded birch deck.
 Boards bowing with age as if rejecting the life they were given.
 Nails protruding up, taking the boards attempt of as escape as a catalyst to their own.